HOUSTON WEATHER: Warmer and sunny start to your work week

 HOUSTON, Texas (KTRK) -- The start to the work week will be very pleasant with sunny skies and warmer temperatures.
-A weak front will roll through late Sunday night into Monday morning... this will bring in a shift in the winds but we will not see any other impacts.
+A weak front will roll through Monday morning... this will bring in a shift in the winds but we will not see any other impacts.

 High temperatures Monday should near 70 degrees and we should warm up into the mid 70s by midweek.